 - How can Withers continue to support them going forward?

-The Withers partner conference was scheduled for eight weeks ahead of the brief being confirmed, with all conference materials required in just six weeks.
+The Withers partner meeting was scheduled for eight weeks ahead of the brief being confirmed, with all conference materials required in just six weeks.

 “It was,” admits Alice Francis, a key member of the Meridian West delivery team, “a tight and unmoveable deadline.”